miniflux/website/content/docs/database.md

 The default value for `DATABASE_URL` is `user=postgres password=postgres dbname=miniflux2 sslmode=disable`.

 You could also use the URL format `postgres://postgres:postgres@localhost/miniflux2?sslmode=disable`.

+Depending on your PostgreSQL setup, you might need to adjust the connection parameters accordingly.

 <div class="warning">
 Password that contains special characters like ^ might be rejected since Miniflux 2.0.3. <a href="https://go-review.googlesource.com/c/go/+/87038">Golang v1.10 is now validating the password</a> and will return this error: <code>net/url: invalid userinfo</code>.